dgatwood/VISCAPTZ/README.md

           If you're controlling a Panasonic camera via NDI, this software can read the tally state from the camera.
     * Newtek Tricaster
-          By setting TALLY_SOURCE_NAME to a specific source name, this software can read the active sources from a Tricaster video production workstation and control the tally state accordingly.
+          By setting the tally source name to a specific source name, this software can read the active sources from a Tricaster video production workstation and control the tally state accordingly.
           This functionality has not yet been tested.
     * OBS
-          By setting TALLY_SOURCE_NAME to a specific source name, this software can read the active sources from a Tricaster video production workstation and control the tally state accordingly.
+          By setting the tally source name to a specific source name, this software can read the active sources from OBS Studio and control the tally state accordingly.
 This functionality requires installation of libgettally from here:

               https://github.com/dgatwood/v8-libwebsocket-obs-websocket